norcams/iaas/docs/team/development/vagrant/development.rst

 Last changed: |date|

-First follow these steps to get your code and CA set up:
+Before you start you need to set up vagrant either with `virtualbox <virtualbox.html>`_ or `libvirt <libvirt.html>`_ libvirt.
+Then following these steps will get you up and running with vagrant.

 .. toctree::
     :glob: